staticvariablejames/cookie-connoisseur/README.md

 which already navigated to <https://orteil.dashnet.org/cookieclicker/index.html>
 and waited for `Game.ready` to be true.
 [More details here](doc/openCookieClickerPage.md),
-including related function and a breakdown of the options.
+including related functions and a breakdown of the options.

 Additionally,
 Cookie Connoisseur injects in the page's global scope the object `CConnoisseur`,